edusalcas/single-cell-repo/README.md

 # GOREP installation

 This is a guide to install GOREP system in your machines.
 It is a very easy to follow guide in which the installation consists of a step by step as the services are virtualized and all the scripts and files are in this repository.
-Since the services are virtualized, the only prerequisite is to have docker installed on the machine where we want to deploy the system.
 The three services of the system are:

 - **secoresearch/fuseki**: Image of Fuseki in which we are going to upload our ontology, and that will allow us to make queries in the ontology through the API.
 - **edusalcas/sc-api**: This is the image of the RESTful API.
 This image implements a Python progam using Flask.
 We will be able to access to all the data of the repository using this.
 - **postgres**: Relational database in which we save all the percentiles and the coexpression nets created.

+Prerequisites:

+- Docker.
+- Python 3.7 or higher.
+  - Pyscopg2 2.8.6 or higher.
+  - Requests 2.10.0 or higher

 ## Deploy system